infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/AffiliateApi.md

 <a id="addcommissionprogramusingpost"></a>
 # **AddCommissionProgramUsingPOST**
-> AffiliateCommissionProgramResponse AddCommissionProgramUsingPOST (CreateCommissionProgramRequest? insertCommissionProgram = null)
+> AffiliateCommissionProgramResponse AddCommissionProgramUsingPOST (CreateCommissionProgramRequest? createCommissionProgramRequest = null)

 Create an Affiliate Commission Program